Go to navigation

 There are no facilities for submitting applications in person,

-so you should send your application and original identification by
+so you should post your application and original identification by

 Applicants must have a satisfactory command of English and